kurt-krueckeberg/d-docs/notes/on_iterators.md

 STL\'s adoption of pointer-like syntax and semantics, as opposed to the traditional approach using named interface functions, was a brilliant strategic move helping rapid adoption of the library.
 STL algorithms worked with pointers straight out of the box, so they could be used with existing arrays without much fuss.
 Even better, code that used iterators looked like nicely crafted code using pointers, so people could easily relate to such code and write more of it.
-It all made so much sense that the usually conservative ANSI/ISO standardization committee serendipitously decided to integrate STL into C++98 without the usual lengthy committee process---and the rest, as they say, is history.
+It all made so much sense that the usually conservative ANSI/ISO standardization committee serendipitously decided to integrate STL into C++98 without the usual lengthy committee process&mdash;and the rest, as they say, is history.
 To many people, STL is one of the finest libraries of containers and algorithms around.
 That the STL achieved such a feat in a language lacking support for Lambda functions is akin to a boxer, one arm tied behind his back, beating the champion of a heavier weight class.

 ### Problems with STL Iterators

 Time has passed, experience with the STL has grown, and people naturally started seeing issues with it and looking into ways to improve it.
-STL\'s quest---that of defining the most general and most widely applicable definitions of algorithms---has remained as worthy as ever, but it became increasingly clear that there may be more than one path to that goal.
+STL\'s quest&mdash;that of defining the most general and most widely applicable definitions of algorithms&mdash;has remained as worthy as ever, but it became increasingly clear that there may be more than one path to that goal.

 #### Ad Hoc Pairing